PC4007 - Cognitive and Developmental Psychology (2018/19)

 On successful completion of this module the student will be able to:

-1. Have an understanding of key theoretical explanations of developmental psychology and cognition.
+1. Be able to explain key theories of developmental psychology and cognition.

-2. Have developed an understanding of how cognition and developmental psychology can be investigated and theorised and applied to real world situations.
+2. Have developed an understanding of how cognition and developmental psychology has been investigated and theorised and applied to real world situations.

 3. Be able to present a cogent account of psychological ideas and arguments based on empirical evidence.

 Goldstein, E.B.
-(2011).
-Cognitive psychology: Connecting mind, research, and everyday experience (3rd international edition).
+(2014).
+Cognitive psychology: Connecting mind, research, and everyday experience.
+(4th international edition).
 Belmont, CA: Wadsworth, Cengage Learning.
 [This book is available online via the library’s electronic catalogue]